tdmore-dev/tdmore/docs/book/index.md

 We'd like to welcome you on the `TDMore` bookdown site.

-Get started as quick as possible with [tdmore](https://github.com/tdmore-dev/tdmore), an R package that provides a global framework for making Therapeutic Drug Monitoring easy.
+Get started as quick as possible with [tdmore](https://github.com/tdmore-dev/tdmore), an R package that provides a global framework for the in silico assessment of dose individualization strategies.
 You'll get information on the package itself, its installation, interesting use cases and much more.

 <img src="figures/tdmore_logo.JPG" width="80%" style="display: block; margin: auto;" />